yousefelassal/quote-cron/README.md

 > Chaos and Order are not enemies, only opposites.

 > A monarchy conducted with infinite wisdom and infinite benevolence is the most perfect of all possible governments.

+> Reviewing what you have learned and learning anew, you are fit to be a teacher.